josefadamcik/josefadamcik.cz/_posts/2018-10-7-kittblink2-kitt-inspired-gizmo-v2.md

 2. It required a manual starting pulse.
 3. LEDs were just blinking.
 There was no cool fading trail effect.

+Keep in mind that I am not an electronics engineer.
+My solutions are based on my limited knowledge, the information I was able to find online, and a trial-error driven fiddling.

 ### Problem #1 - double flash

 This one was easy to solve.
 I used 9 diodes instead of the original 8.
 First and last diodes are connected directly to shift registers and only the 7 remaining (middle) LEDs are driven by OR gates.
 As the active bit travels through the shift registers, it activates diodes on edges only once.